monoooki/obsidian-neo-sploosh-theme/README.md

 ![hero](assets/hero.png)

-**Neo Sploosh** is a light theme that combines cool blues, soft grays, and bright yellow accents for a clean, quick-feeling look.
+**Neo Sploosh** is a simple theme that combines cool blues, soft grays, and bright yellow accents for a clean, quick-feeling look.
 The name comes from the [_Neo Sploosh-o-matic_](https://splatoonwiki.org/wiki/Neo_Sploosh-o-matic), the Splatoon 3 weapon that inspired the palette.

 ![](assets/neo-sploosh-dark.png)